JustHaku/Java--RMI-AuctionSystem/README.md

 Bid Clients are used to buy items from sellers in the auction system.
 Sell Clients are used to list items to be sold in the auction system.

-To launch the system, the auction server should be ran first.
+To launch the auction system, run the following commands:

+>javac *.java
+>rmiregistry
+>java auctionServer

+To create a Sell Client, run the following commands after the auction system is running:

+>java SellClient

+To create a Bid Client, run the following commands after the auction system is running:

+>java BidClient